anttijuu/SimplyTheBest/README.md

 ## Building and running

-The tool uses the [Swift Argument Parser](https://github.com/apple/swift-argument-parser) component.
+The tool uses the [Swift Package Manager](https://www.swift.org/package-manager/) and the [Swift Argument Parser](https://github.com/apple/swift-argument-parser) component.
 The tool also uses some macOS 13 dependent `FileManager` APIs.

-Building from the command line:
+Building from the command line (in the project root directory):

 ```console
 swift build